Hyperscale data centre CAPEX up 59% - but dominated by usual suspects

 In total these companies account for more than 70 percent of aggregate hyperscale CAPEX, with CAPEX levels at three of the five at an all-time high in Q2.
 Outside of the top five, other leading hyperscale spenders in Q2 include Alibaba, Baidu, IBM, JD.com, NTT, Oracle, SAP and Tencent.

-Synergy Research Group chief analyst John Dinsdale says the majority of hyperscale CAPEX is allocated towards building expanding colossal data centres, which have now grown in number to 420.
+Synergy Research Group chief analyst John Dinsdale says the majority of hyperscale CAPEX is allocated towards building expanding colossal data centers, which have now grown in number to 420.

 “Hyperscale CAPEX is one of the clearest indicators of the growth in cloud computing, digital enterprise and online lifestyles,” says Dinsdale.

-The research from Synergy is based on a study of the CAPEX and data centre footprint of 20 of the world’s largest major cloud and internet service firms, including the largest operators in IaaS, PaaS, SaaS, search, social networking and e-commerce.
+The research from Synergy is based on a study of the CAPEX and data center footprint of 20 of the world’s largest major cloud and internet service firms, including the largest operators in IaaS, PaaS, SaaS, search, social networking and eCommerce.